Chapter 2 of Extortion

 “I agree with you completely, and so does Louisa.”

 Mrs. Hurst nodded.
 “Indeed.
 That family is shameful.
 I do love dear sweet Jane, but there is no possible way we can allow Charles to marry her.
-We need to talk Charles out of it.”
+We need to talk him out of it.”